 Revenue expenditure incurred up to 31 March 2006 is taken into account with the exception of minor items and where the invoicing period does not end on that date.
 This includes accounts from statutory undertakings, e.g. electricity, where the four-quarterly accounts may not always exactly coincide with the year-end.
 Estimates have been made in respect of landfill costs based on tonnage of waste.
-An estimation for social services residential places and the contributions arising has been made based upon current placement numbers and patterns of payments received.
+Social services residential places accruals are based on outstanding payments to providers and outstanding contributions to the council from clients.
+These figures are calculated by forecasting the expected costs and contributions per client up to the year end and deducting the amounts paid and received against these amounts.